Religion in Belgium: Eurel

+Eurobarometer

+European Social Survey

+The European Social Survey holds regular surveys to measure religious belonging in various countries.
+They use a two question approach.
+The first question asked is: "Do you consider yourself as belonging to any particular religion or denomination?".
+If this question is answered in the affirmative, the second question is "Which one?".
+The table is calculated by combining the answers to both questions.

 Government and religion

 The Belgian constitution provides for freedom of religion, and the government generally respects this right in practice.
 However, government officials have the authority to research and monitor religious groups that are not officially recognised.
 There are a few reports of societal abuses or discrimination based on religious belief or practice, and some reports of discrimination against minority religious groups.

 Belgian law officially recognizes many religions, including Catholicism, Protestantism, Anglicanism, Islam, Judaism, and Eastern Orthodoxy, as well as non-religious philosophical organizations (Dutch: vrijzinnige levensbeschouwelijke organisaties; French: organizations laïques).
 Buddhism is in the process of being recognized under the secular organization standard.
 Official recognition means that priests (called "counselors" within the secular organizations) receive a state stipend.
 Also, parents can choose any recognized denomination to provide religious education to their children if they attend a state school.
 Adherents to religions that are not officially recognized are not denied the right to practice their religion but do not receive state stipends.

 After attaining autonomy from the federal government in religious matters, the Flemish Parliament passed a regional decree installing democratically elected church councils for all recognised religious denominations and making them subject to the same administrative rules as local government bodies, with important repercussions for financial accounting and open government.
 In 2006, however, Catholic bishops still appointed candidates to the Catholic Church councils because they had not decided on the criteria for eligibility; they were afraid that candidates might be merely baptized Catholics.
 By 2008, however, the bishops decided that candidates for the church councils had only to prove that they were over 18, a member of the parish church serving the town or village in which they lived, and baptized Catholic.

+In 2022, the country was scored 3 out of 4 for religious freedom.